-The gruesome tale of “the most haunted house in New Orleans”
+The Gruesome Tale of “The Most Haunted House in New Orleans”

-New Orleans is considered one of the most haunted cities in the United States, but one house in particular is said to be “the most haunted” in the otherwise spooky city.
+The city of New Orleans, Louisiana is considered one of the most haunted places in the United States, but one house in particular, on the corner of Royal Street and Governor Nicholls Street, just a block from Bourbon, is said to be “the most haunted” in the otherwise spooky city.

 The LaLaurie Mansion at 1140 Royal Street is home to one of the most gruesome tales of torture and mystery in New Orleans.
-On April 10, 1834, a fire broke out at the home of Madame Delphine LaLaurie and her husband Dr. Louis LaLaurie and what the fire brigade found inside was horrified neighbors and the entire town.
+On April 10, 1834, a fire broke out at the home of Madame Delphine LaLaurie and her third husband Dr. Louis LaLaurie and what the fire brigade found inside was horrified neighbors and the entire town.

+This infamous mansion, featured in the FX show American Horror Story: Coven, would end up being one of the most horrifying crimes of the entire 19th Century.

 “These people were best known in the city for being socialites.
-They threw lavish cocktail parties; they constantly entertained people,” Kalila Smith of Haunted History Tours in New Orleans told Rare.
-“When this fire broke out, they were having a party at the time and party goers became aware of people outside screaming, ‘Fire!
+They threw lavish cocktail parties; they constantly entertained people,” Kalila Smith a tour guide with Haunted History Tours in New Orleans told Rare.
+“When this fire broke out, they were having a party at the time and partygoers became aware of people outside screaming, ‘Fire!
 Run, run!'”

 Inside, the fire brigade found a 70-year-old woman chained to the kitchen stove.
 She admitted to starting the fire and pointed rescuers to an attic above the slave quarters.